tourforge/tourforge.github.io/src/development-environment.md

 ## MacBook Setup

 Before you do anything else, login on the Mac through System Settings.
-This section assumes that you have an accessible administrator user account on the MacBook and is currently running MacOS 13 Ventura at the time of writing.
+This section assumes that you have an accessible administrator user account on the MacBook and is currently running at least MacOS 13 Ventura at the time of writing.

 ### Software Installation
+You can install these in-order:

 - Install Homebrew
     - Follow this documentation (https://brew.sh/)